 The simplest way to go about this is to research the types of meals and food the locals eat where you are going.
 Once you know this you can determine how tough/easy your time will be there and whether or not you can do without some of the ingredients in these meals or ask for substitutes.
 For example, sometimes I ask for rice instead of pasta, a burger without the bun or even corn tortillas instead of flour tortillas.

-Learn the language It makes a huge difference if you learn some of the local language.
+.
 The reality is, if they can’t understand you they don’t care and could either tell you what you want to hear (like this has no wheat/dairy or nuts in it) or give it to you anyway.
 So being able to tell them in their language “I’m allergic to wheat” or whatever it is your allergic to will help them realise why you may be asking for a coffee with no milk (lactose intolerant) or a burger with no bun (wheat intolerant).
-There is a website called Allergy Translationwhere you can order a translation card in any language describing what allergy you have.
-These are very useful and can save you a lot of stress, well worth looking into.

 Another option is, take some food with you.
 I know, it bloody sucks taking food with you travelling but if your reactions are quite bad and you struggle to find food you can eat, try taking some snacks to tide you over with until you find a safe meal.